chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 A sample file (`sample-samconfig.toml`) is provided by default and can be downloaded from this template project's repository.
 You can modify and store the sample file in your repository with basic information that can be used by other developers.
 To use it locally, save a copy as `samconfig.toml` (it will be ignored by GIT as long as `samconfig.toml` remains in the `.gitignore` file).

+### Public directory

+`public/`

+If you have static files to host in S3 you can place them in the public directory and then add the S3 sync command (`aws s3 sync`) to the list of commands in buildspec.yml.
+Note that that the S3 bucket must already exist outside of your application's CloudFormation template.

 ## App or Src directory

 `app` or `src`